 Because the fly method takes a self parameter, if we had two types that both implement one trait, Rust can figure out which implementation of a trait to use based on the type of self.

 However, associated functions that are part of traits don’t have a self parameter.
 When two types in the same scope implement that trait, Rust can’t figure out which type we mean unless we use fully qualified syntax.
-For example, take the Animal trait in Listing 19-27 that has the associated function baby_name, the implementation of Animal for the struct Dog, and the associated function baby_name defined on Dog directly:
+For example, the Animal trait in Listing 19-27 has the associated function baby_name, the implementation of Animal for the struct Dog, and the associated function baby_name defined on Dog directly:

-Filename: src/main.rs
+src/main.rs

 trait Animal {